Arts & Culture

 Lively arts and culture add soul and spirit to communities large and small, urban and rural, throughout British Columbia.
 The province’s creative sectors are thriving, largely due to the important contributions made by the arts and culture community.
 The arts educate, inspire and create a quality of life that attracts new residents and investment, creating jobs and supporting the economy.

 The Government of British Columbia invests more than $60 million on artists and arts and culture organizations each year through a variety of grant programs and initiatives.

-The Government of British Columbia works to increase access and participation in arts, culture and civic engagement activities through policy and program development and funding support.
+The Government of British Columbia works to increase access and participation in arts and culture activities through policy and program development and funding support.

 Arts and culture are key economic drivers that contribute to local economies, build strong and healthy communities and create civic engagement and provincial pride.